fajim1/Capstone/README.md

 There are 6 python scripts which needs to be run in a specific order to ensure reproducibility.
 There are also four sub-directories for convenience, namely to store the original dataset, pre processed dataset, trained model and visualizations.
 Keeping the format of the sub-directories is optional but the path to load the models and dataset should be carefully maintained in the .py scripts.

 ### Note :
-Anywhere that the path to a model or dataset is required is marked in the .py files in '#'comments
+Anywhere that the path to a model or dataset is required is marked in the .py files in #comments

 # 1 preprocess.py